 - Commercial lines representative (handle preliminary commercial and business insurance)

-However, if you show exceptional zeal, initiative, proactiveness, leadership, and competency, you could see yourself transitioning to higher positions like department supervisor, project leads, and even branch manager in a relatively short amount of time.
+However, if you show exceptional zeal, initiative, proactiveness, leadership, and competency, you could transition to higher positions like department supervisor, project leads, and even branch manager in a relatively short period of time.

 Step 5: Obtain an Insurance Broker Certification

 If you’re looking for a more structured professional development and career progression, choosing a specific insurance line that you’re interested in, and then obtaining a certification on it is the way to go.
 The National Alliance for Insurance Education and Research offers various certification types for both insurance agents and independent insurance brokers.